Vought F4U Corsair: Fighter-bomber

 Corsairs also served well as fighter-bombers in the Central Pacific and the Philippines.
 By early 1944, Marine pilots were beginning to exploit the type's considerable capabilities in the close-support role in amphibious landings.
-Charles Lindbergh flew Corsairs with the Marines as a civilian technical advisor for United Aircraft Corporation in order to determine how best to increase the Corsair's payload and range in the attack role and to help evaluate future viability of single- versus twin-engine fighter design for Vought.
+Charles Lindbergh flew Corsairs with the Marines as a civilian technical advisor for United Aircraft Corporation to determine how best to increase the Corsair's payload and range in the attack role and to help evaluate future viability of single- versus twin-engine fighter design for Vought.
 Lindbergh managed to get the F4U into the air with 4000 lb of bombs, with a 2000 lb bomb on the centerline and a 1000 lb bomb under each wing.
 In the course of such experiments, he performed strikes on Japanese positions during the battle for the Marshall Islands.

 By the beginning of 1945, the Corsair was a full-blown "mudfighter", performing strikes with high-explosive bombs, napalm tanks, and HVARs.
 It proved versatile, able to operate everything from Bat glide bombs to 11.75 in Tiny Tim rockets.
-The aircraft was a prominent participant in the fighting for the Palaus, Iwo Jima and Okinawa.
+The aircraft was a prominent participant in the fighting for Palau, Iwo Jima, and Okinawa.